First Monday Forum is the PDCA’s major public program (now on Zoom), spanning all aspects of diplomacy in the public sphere. Photo by Bruce Guthrie.

 - Advocate for the role of public diplomacy in U.S. statecraft and for new initiatives, and seek new sources of support for public diplomacy activities

-Government agencies carry out public diplomacy increasingly in tandem with non-governmental organizations and trans-national institutions.
+Government agencies carry out public diplomacy increasingly in tandem with nongovernmental organizations and transnational institutions.
 These organizations also have their own agendas for domestic and world affairs.
-They might partner with a government agency at one time, and, in other times, oppose or pressure their own and other governments.
+They might partner with a government agency at one time, and, at other times, oppose or pressure their own and other governments.

 What We do: Programs and activities:

 Weekly email updates, a periodic newsletter and an online directory enable our members to stay up to date and in touch with each other.

 Our values reflect who we are and what we stand for.
 See our statement here.